Philadelphia, Pennsylvania

 Why You Should Move Here Now?

-Brooklyn But For Real
+Brooklyn but for Real

 There has been a fair amount of Millennial movement from NYC to Philly.
 A good way to think of Philly is as "Brooklyn lite."
 Mixed neighborhoods: some fabulous ethnic neighborhoods, some gentrified, people who are in a hurry, and rude and obnoxious.
 A lot of cursing.
 If this appeals to you, it can be had for much less money than Brooklyn these days.
 If you want access to this but prefer to go home to the suburbs, the Main Line suburbs (fed by commuter trains) have a lot to offer.